Hurt Village (play): Act Two

 Crank is cutting Cornbread's hair in his unit while Toyia is out.
 Cornbread puts his head to Crank's stomach and asks how long it will be.
 Crank tells Cornbread he won't be around by the time the baby comes because he is moving to Mississippi.
 Crank says she's not sure if the baby is his, he asks who else she's been with and she turns the question to him referencing Toyia.
 He reminds Crank that was the deal but that he needs Crank and wants to be there for her.
 Crank says Toyia knows about them which Cornbread doesn't believe at first.
 He tries to kiss Crank.
 She resists and he makes a comment that he's not good enough for her because he's not Buggy.
 Toyia walks in on them and there is a large confrontation.
 Toyia explains she knows Crank is pregnant and that she was surprised she didn't get an abortion, and that Crank lost a baby to crack.
 She yells at Cornbread for giving Crank more money than her.
 Crank leaves with her money.

 A monologue of Big Mama advocating and fighting for her family to move to Raleigh at the welfare office.

 Buggy, Skillet, and Cornbread are all in his unit.
 Cornbread is counting the money they made.
 They all argue over who the boss over their business is and what they should name it.
 Buggy gets a phone call and tells them to take their merchandise over to Tony C's house.

 Cookie is on the porch working on her science project while Skillet watches.
 They start to talk and as Skillet prepares to say goodbye to Cookie he kisses her.

 Buggy and Cornbread are playing a video game with toy guns in Cornbread's apartment.
 They begin to talk about killing Tony C and Buggy teaches Cornbread how to shoot.
 He starts to talk violently of his time in service making Cornbread uncomfortable.

 Big Mama's getting ready to leave for work while Buggy gives her a roll of cash.
 She tells him they won't always have to rely on him selling drugs.
-They begin to talk about Tiffany, her involvement with drugs, and her death.
+They begin to discuss Tiffany, her involvement with drugs, and her death.
 Big Mama gives the money back to Buggy.
 Buggy becomes emotional and tells Big Mama it's her fault Tiffany died and Big Mama hits him.
 He tries to get her to take the money back but she leaves.